 Section 4.23 - The Board shall have authority to place poles, wires, vaults, mains, pipes, tracks and other works necessary to any utility operated by the Board in the public streets, alleys, and places of the City.
 Before any such works are commenced, plans and specifications showing the exact location thereof shall be submitted to the City Manager Mayor for approval.
 Whenever it shall be necessary by reason of the grading, re-grading, widening, or other improvement of any public street or alley to move or readjust the works of any utility, the Board shall cause such works to be so moved or readjusted and the expense thereof shall be charged against such fund as may be agreed upon by the Director of Utilities and the City Manager Mayor, or as determined by the City Council.
-Upon placing the works of a utility in any public street, alley, or place, the Board, at the expense of the utility involved, shall cause the surface of such street or alley to be replaced as near as may be to its previous condition.
+Upon placing the works of a utility in any public street or alley to be replaced as near as may be to its previous condition.
 Whenever the Board and the City Manager Mayor are unable to reach an accord concerning the moving, readjusting or installation of any utility, works or improvements, or the distribution of the expenses thereof, the matter shall be referred to the City Council, whose finding and determination shall be conclusive.